UofT-ClubHub/Campus-Compass/doc/sprint1/RPM.md

 - Monitor system logs for errors, crashes and unexpected behaviour

 ### Roll Back Strategy
-- Keep a backup of previous versions
+- Keep a backup of previous versions and branches
 - Restore the latest database backup if data becomes corrupted